Neutrino pair annihilation driven jets from black-hole torus systems: Model

 The cylindrical coordinate system is employed for solving the viscous-hydrodynamics, and $x$ and $z$ are assigned to the cylindrical radius and the vertical coordinate, respectively.
 The grid is set to be non-uniform in both $x$ and $z$ directions, with the grid-spacing increasing outward with a constant rate $\eta$, which is $\eta=1.0125$ by default.
 The simulations with low ($\eta=1.0143$) and high ($\eta=1.0083$) grid resolutions are performed for the fiducial model to check the numerical convergence of the results (MT01s08LR and MT01s08HR, respectively).
-The innermost (and hence the finest) grid spacing, $\Delta x_\mathrm{min}$, is determined so that for each coordinate the grid covers from 0 to $2500\,M_\odot \approx 3750\,{\rm km}$ with $320$ grid-cells by default, while 280 and 480 grid-cells are employed for low and high resolution runs, respectively.
-We set the time interval of the simulation as $\Delta t=\Delta x_\mathrm{min}/2$.
+The innermost (and hence the finest) grid spacing, $\Delta x_\mathrm{min}$, is determined so that for each coordinate the grid covers from 0 to $2500\,M_\odot \approx 3750\,{\rm km}$ with $320$ grid-cells by default, while 280 and 480 grid-cells are employed for low and high resolution runs, respectively. \footnote{In this study, our primary goal is to investigate the semi-quantitative behavior of neutrino pair annihilation across a wide range of physical setups, while acknowledging the presence of various sources of errors, such as the choice of the equation of state and initial conditions.
+Therefore, we do not conduct a full convergence study, also due to computational limitations.
+Nevertheless, we note that such an analysis will be essential for future work aimed at fully quantitative predictions.} We set the time interval of the simulation as $\Delta t=\Delta x_\mathrm{min}/2$.

 When employing a shock-capturing scheme for hydrodynamics, vacuum cannot be handled and an artificial atmosphere is necessary.
 We initialize the atmosphere with the rest-mass density, temperature, and $Y_e$ of $10\,{\rm g/cm^3}$, $0.036\,{\rm MeV}$, and 0.5, respectively, for $r\leq 300\,M_\odot$\footnote{This initial artificial atmosphere is applied throughout the computational domain for models MT01s08 and MT01s095, as their initial data were constructed following the setup in the previous study~\citep{Kawaguchi:2024naa}.
 Nevertheless, the difference in the initial atmosphere setup has a negligible effect on the results.}, and impose the following floor values for the rest of the computational domain.
 Here, $r=\sqrt{x^2+z^2}$ is the coordinate spherical radius.
 The floor values for the conserved rest-mass density ($\rho_*$) and temperature are set to $\rho_{\rm floor,0}\times {\rm min}\left[(r/300\,M_\odot)^{-3},1\right]$ and $300\,{\rm eV}$, respectively, as lower bounds during the evolution.
 We employ $\rho_{\rm floor,0}=1\,{\rm g/cm^3}$ for all the models.
 To evaluate the effect due to the presence of the floor density, we also run a simulation with the 10 times smaller value of $\rho_{\rm floor,0}$ (MT01s08FD01).
 The results of models with varied grid resolution and density floor settings are presented in detail in App.~\ref{app:err}.